sous-chefs/apache2/README.md

 ## Cookbooks:

-This cookbook doesn't have direct dependencies on other cookbooks, as none are needed for the default recipe or the general use cases.
+This cookbook depends on the following community cookbooks:

+* iptables
+* logrotate

 Depending on your OS configuration and security policy, you may need additional recipes or cookbooks for this cookbook's recipes to